 George Clinical has expertise in disorders that affect the brain, such as stroke, epilepsy, dementia, and sleep apnea.
 George Clinical’s neurological investigator networks have been cultivated over many years by participating in some of the world’s largest clinical neurology research trials, one of which is the largest ever acute ischemic stroke trial.

-Stroke is a second leading cause of death worldwide and expected to worsen as society ages.
-In Asia, the change in lifestyle and diet has seen a marked increase in the prevalence of stroke, particularly in ischaemic stroke.
+Stroke is the second leading cause of death worldwide and expected to worsen as society ages.
+In Asia, the change in lifestyle and diet has seen a marked increase in the prevalence of stroke, particularly in ischemic stroke.

 George Clinical engages with scientific leaders that are regularly called upon to develop new strategies for global decision makers on how neurological medicine is practiced.

-George Clinical’s therapeutic expertise spread throughout 27 countries and 162 sites.
+George Clinical’s therapeutic expertise is spread throughout 27 countries and 162 sites.